joerick/update-vX.Y-tag-action/README.md

-# update-vX.Y-tag-action (forked from actions/publish action)
+# update-vX.Y-tag-action (forked from actions/publish-action)

 This action does the following
 - Update a major-minor tag (v1.2, for example) to point to the latest release (v1.2.1, for example).